Anglo – Nile International Legal Services Ltd

 For clarity on property registration in Egypt, these are the common scenarios you’ll see on the ground:

-• Developer sales & allocations: private instruments are common early on, with later steps toward publicity.
+• Developer sales and allocations: private instruments are common early on, with later steps toward publicity.

 • Resales with legacy paperwork: private sales may proceed while evidence is gathered to reach a recordable state.